lifeart/demo-ember-vite/readme.md

 ## Description

-Main difference with classic Ember application, is that we don't trying to automatically resolve addons and it's dependencies - we just import them directly, only once needed.
+Main `difference` with classic Ember application is that we don't trying to `automatically` resolve addons and it's dependencies - we just `import` them directly, `only` once needed.

+This application does not use `ember-cli` or `embroider` at all.

 ## Motivation

-Why this library/application exists, main bullets

-- ⚡️ Lightning Fast Build process
+- ⚡️ No complex build process
 - 💡 Instant Server Start
-- 🛠️ Rich Features
+- 🛠️ Rich customization features
 - 📦 Optimized Build
 - 🔩 A lot of supported addons
 - 🔑 TypeScripted by default